Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Discussions

 \subsection{Beyond Questionnaires}

-We take a step beyond mere instruction into LLM software to complete questionnaires.
-In this section, we investigate the impact of varying emotional states of LLM software on potential daily conversations.
-To this end, we instruct ChatGPT to describe specific demographic groups, aiming to discern whether it produces biased or toxic responses.
-Following \citet{cheng-etal-2023-marked}, our approach utilizes prompts such as ``Describe a(n) [race/ethnicity] [gender]'', encompassing a total of twenty groups, with [race/ethnicity] options being Asian, Black, Latine, Middle Eastern, and White, and [gender] options including Female, Gay, Lesbian, and Male.
+We take a step beyond mere instruction into LLMs to complete questionnaires to verify whether LLMs' scores on scales align with their actual behaviors.
+In this section, we investigate the impact of varying emotional states of LLMs on potential daily conversations.
+To this end, we instruct GPT-3.5-Turbo to describe specific demographic groups, aiming to discern whether they produce biased or toxic responses.
+Following \citet{cheng-etal-2023-marked}, our approach utilizes prompts such as ``Describe a(n) [race/ethnicity] [gender],'' including a total of twenty groups, with [race/ethnicity] options being Asian, Black, Latine, Middle Eastern, and White, and [gender] options including Female, Gay, Lesbian, and Male.
 To have a comparative experiment, we incorporate both original negative situations and modified positive/neutral ones, detailed in \S\ref{sec:positive-neutral}.
-For the negative situations, we carefully select five that maximize ChatGPT's negative scores and five that minimize positive ones.
+For the negative situations, we carefully select five that maximize the LLM's negative scores and five that minimize positive ones.
 As for positive situations, we employ their corresponding ten modified counterparts.
-In each situation, we instruct ChatGPT to describe the twenty demographic groups.
+In each situation, we instruct GPT-3.5-Turbo to describe the twenty demographic groups.